Leonard2310/NeuroAccel_ArithmPath/README.md

 #### Datapath Architecture

-The base datapath's architecture employs an adder, two multiplexers, and 16 NOT gates to implement the eight specified operations.
+The basic datapath uses an adder, two multiplexers and 16 not gates to implement all the 8 operations.
+The least significant bit of the opcode feeds the carry-in of the adder.
+The other two bits change the second input of the adder by either inverting or zero-ing its bits.
 ![Base Architecture Schematic (VIVADO)](https://github.com/Leonard2310/Verilog_Projects/assets/71086591/37958ef8-5e12-43af-8f0f-73fc3f22d125)

-The least significant bit of the opcode determines the carry-in of the adder, while the remaining two bits modify the second input of the adder.
+The given instructions outline steps for designing and testing a datapath in Verilog.
+The key points are as follows:
+The datapath is implemented also with some variants:

+1. Base + N + File Input:
+  - A parameter is used to define the number of bits for the inputs and outputs of the datapath.
+  - In the testbench, a function is implemented for reading inputs from a file containing circuit inputs.

+2. Base + N + File Input + Pipeline Registers:
+  - A parameter is used to define the number of bits for the inputs and outputs of the datapath.
+  - In the testbench, a function is implemented for reading inputs from a file containing circuit inputs.
+  - A parameter named 'pipe' is added to the design.
+    - If 'pipe' is 0, the design has no pipeline registers.
+    - If 'pipe' is 1, registers are added to the inputs and outputs; it requires an additional clock signal input.

+3. Base + N + Random Input:
+  - A parameter is used to define the number of bits for the inputs and outputs of the datapath.
+  - In the testbench, a function is implemented for the random generation of circuit inputs.

+4. Base + N + Random Input + Modified Pipeline Registers:
+  - A parameter is used to define the number of bits for the inputs and outputs of the datapath.
+  - In the testbench, a function is implemented for the random generation of circuit inputs.
+  - A parameter named 'pipe' is added to the design.
+    - If 'pipe' is 0, the design has no pipeline registers.
+    - If 'pipe' is 1, registers are added to the inputs and outputs; it requires an additional clock signal input.
+    - If 'pipe' is 2, pipeline registers should be added to inputs, outputs, and in the middle of the adder.

 #### Testbench and Verification

 A comprehensive testbench is provided to facilitate the simulation of the circuit's correct operation.
 The module declaration of the datapath, along with the inputs and outputs, is available.
-Students are tasked with designing the datapath using Verilog and completing the code for the initial procedure defined in the testbench to ensure flawless operation.

 ---